 Even the name bugs me.

 Smoothies are marketed as vehicles to transform health and wellness.
 They’re lauded as ways to make healthy food more accessible to more people.
-Last year, frozen fruit surpassed a billion dollars in sales.
+Last year, frozen fruit (and veggies) surpassed 400 billion dollars in sales.
 It’s estimated that more than 60% of that went to into the making of smoothies…for breakfast, for energy, for snacks, pre and post-workout, as meal replacements.
 Packaging was designed to sell more frozen fruit for smoothies.

 Intuitively, we think of smoothies as a way to pack lots of nutrients into our bodies.
 It’s a great way to be healthy; it’s quick, easy and convenient, right?

 There is solid research showing that if you consume exactly the same energy/calories as a liquid instead of as solid food, you’re likely to consume more calories later.
 Wait…what?
 See, the liquefied energy doesn’t satisfy your appetite as well as the solid food so you get hungry quicker.